 Commercial Mortgage Calculator

-The commercial mortgage calculator can be a helpful tool for prospective borrowers to use while shopping around for commercial properties in order to better understand which loans fit within their budget.
-Its also an invaluable tool to use when refinancing an existing commercial property loan.
+The commercial mortgage calculator can be a helpful tool for prospective borrowers to use while shopping around for commercial properties.
+It can help them better understand which loans fit within their budget.
+It’s also an invaluable tool for refinancing an existing commercial property loan.
 Get started by entering the loan details into the calculator below!